 Price: $3 per ride or $5 for two rides; $23 for 10 tickets.

 Attractions: Snack bar next door and a high striker game.
 Regular shows on Saturdays (2pm and 4pm) throughout the summer feature magicians, clowns, and more.
 Local area performers and sing-alongs.
-The carousel is more than 100 years old and was honored as a New York City landmark last year.
+The carousel is more than 100 years old and was honored as a New York City landmark in 2013.

 The Great Escape & Splashwater Kingdom